-Inclusion means that your child is included with peers without disabilities in academic settings and non-academic and extracurricular activities, and that she gets any special services she needs

-Medical services for the purpose of diagnosing and evaluating the child within a general education classroom.
+Inclusion means that your child is included with peers without disabilities in academic settings and non-academic and extracurricular activities, and that she gets any special services she needs within a general education classroom.
 Inclusion is the creation of programs and services where all children feel welcomed and valued.
 The main features of inclusion are access (offering a wide range of activities and environments and removing physical barriers), participation (using a variety of teaching approaches), and supports (providing professional development and collaboration with families).